jonathanlermitage/intellij-extra-icons-plugin/README.md

 ## Contribution

 Open an issue or a pull-request.
 Contributions should be tested on [master](https://github.com/jonathanlermitage/intellij-extra-icons-plugin) branch.
 Please reformat new and modified code only: do not reformat the whole project or entire existing file (in other words, try to limit the amount of changes in order to speed up code review).
+To finish, don't hesitate to add your name or nickname to contributors list ;-)

 ## License